-Changes in regulations, programs, tuition, book prices, and faculty may occur without notice.
+Changes in regulations, programs, tuition book prices, and faculty are subject to occur without notice.
 The College reserves the right to add or to delete certain courses, programs, or areas of study, to make faculty changes, and to modify tuition charges, interest charges, fees, and book prices.